RideMatch1/qubic-anna-lab-public/outputs/derived/matrix_origin_analysis_report.md

 - Value 9: 751 (expected: 630.2, Diff: 19.2%) - overrepresented
 - Value 10: 549 (expected: 630.2, Diff: 12.9%) - underrepresented

 24 values show >5% deviation from expected.
-That's more than you'd expect from pure randomness, but not conclusive proof of intentional construction.
+This is more than expected from pure randomness, but not conclusive proof of intentional construction.

 ## 2. Spatial Patterns (FACTS)